Ski the fjords and glaciers of Northern Norway

 BOOKING YOUR FLIGHTS & OSLO HOTEL

-There are several flights daily from Oslo to Tromsø.
+There are several flights daily between Oslo and Alta or Tromsø.

 For your flight to Oslo, look for flights with shorter durations and the fewest connections.
 Direct flights to Oslo from North America are only available from New York City.